Jer-jer/tick-tock/README.md

 Of all the countdown sites I've ventured, I haven't encountered one where it doesn't overwhelm the user with inputs, have music and non-static background.
 I want to create an event countdown timer that user can immediately tell where to set their countdown, set a background music they wish and background that symbolizes the upcoming event.

 My background music and background are resource efficient and will not slow your computer down.

+## Credits

+A BIG SHOUTOUT TO PEXELS FOR THEIR APIs AND ALL THE PHOTOGRAPHERS IN THE WEB APP FOR THEIR BEAUTIFUL WORKS!

 ## License